chinmayhegde/fodl/_posts/2022-01-19-introduction.md

 ## Outline
 {:.label}

-The above narrative is all rather classical, and can be found in any introductory text on statistical machine learning.
-For simple cases (such as linear models) fairly precise bounds can be derived for all three quantities.
+The above narrative is all very classical and can be found in any introductory text on statistical machine learning.
+For simple cases (such as linear models), good bounds can be derived for all three quantities.

-The main difference lies in how we address these questions in the context of deep learning.
+For us, the main difference lies in how we address these questions in the context of deep learning.
 Somewhat troublingly, clean answers to each of the above foundational problems do not seem to (yet) exist for deep neural network models.
-It is likely that these problems cannot be studied in isolation, and that positive answers to these problems interact in mysterious ways[^fn2].
+It is likely that these problems cannot be studied in isolation, and that theoretical results on these problems interact in mysterious ways[^fn2].

 Still, for the purposes of organizing the existing literature with some degree of coherence, we will follow this classical narrative.
 Within the context of (deep) neural network learning, we will cover: